Zenivio

-Zenivio Morientes Gostavo Conceição Mota (born 22 April 2005 in Ainaro), simply known as Zenivio Mota or just Zenivio is a Timorese footballer currently playing for SLB Laulara of the Primeira Divisão, and the Timor-Leste national team.
+Zenivio Morientes Gostavo Conceição Mota (born 22 April 2005), simply known as Zenivio, is a Timorese professional footballer who plays as a winger for Singapore Premier League club Tanjong Pagar United and the Timor-Leste national team.

+Career statistics

 International career

 Zenivio made four appearances during 2020 AFC U-16 Championship qualification.
 He scored one goal in the team's Group Stage victory over Macau.
 In October 2021 he appeared in all three of Timor-Leste's 2022 AFC U-23 Asian Cup qualification matches.
 In the final match of the Group Stage he scored his team's only goal in a 1–0 victory over the Philippines.

 Two months later on 5 December 2021 Zenivio made his senior international debut in a 2020 AFF Championship match against Thailand at age 16.
 He made three appearances in the competition, all as a substitute.